-There seems to be a similarity between judgements connected to the four trumpets with the plagues that God sent on Egypt, and since they were the indicators that redemption for Israel was near, so John is being told that signs of divine judgement on the earth are indicators that eternal redemption is about to happen for those who follow Jesus.
+There seems to be a similarity between judgements connected to the four trumpets with the plagues that God sent on Egypt at the Exodus.
+Since the plagues were indicators that redemption for Israel was near, so John is being told that signs of divine judgement on the earth are indicators that eternal redemption is about to happen for those who follow Jesus.